forestgrape/coronavirus/index.md

 - 9.6.
 [Illustrative Resources](1_introduction/illustrative_resources.md): A subjective list of especially helpful, insightful and/or extraordinary Resources.
 Sometimes

 ### Recent Updates
+- 25.11.: [Diagnosis and Viral Load](./3_medical/diagnosis_and_viral_load.md): Added notes that the detection probability of SARS-CoV-2 in different specimens depends on the excepted viral load: For high viral loads the detection is much more likely than for low viral loads.
+E.g. NPS samples shortly after symptom onset tend to have high viral loads and accordingly the detection rate is often above 90% in this case.
+For asymptomatic cases where the viral loads tend to be lower the detection decreases.
+Accordingly the detection rates which for different specimens generally are valid as relative rates and the absolute values are only valid in specific situations.
 - 14./15.11.: Fixed some mistakes.
 E.g. in [immuno assyas](./3_medical/immuno_assyas.md), some scrolling error, many spelling mistakes.
 Clarifications in [viruses](./2_biological/viruses.md) and [coronaviruses](2_biological/coronavirus.md) (ongoing work).
 - 13.-15.11.: Formulations.
 Some formulations changed back and forth.
   > *When rules restrict individuals based on R values or even without medical basis - both is in general firmly opposed on this page -, conciseness and directness are the focus.*